 See also: “The Case for Regulation,” my October 31, 2016 item re: Members of official UK press regulator IMPRESS answer criticism that state-backed regulation could undermine a “vibrant local press.”

-WikiLeaks founder, Australian journalist Julian Assange, was granted political asylum by Ecuador’s London embassy in mid-2012 after facing sexual assault allegations in Sweden.
-He says the sex was consensual and believes if he leaves the embassy he risks being extradited to the US to face prosecution for WikiLeaks’ 2010 release of classified government documents.
+Assange was granted political asylum by Ecuador’s London embassy in mid-2012 after facing sexual assault allegations in Sweden.
+He says the sex was consensual and believes if he leaves the embassy he risks being extradited to the U.S. to face prosecution for WikiLeaks’ 2010 release of classified government documents.

 Guardian Readers’ Editor Paul Chadwick denies my request for more info about his paper’s vetting procedures for anonymous contributors